 The Company classifies stock-based awards granted in exchange for services as either equity awards or liability awards.
 The classification of an award as either an equity award or a liability award is generally based upon cash settlement options.
 Equity awards are measured based on the fair value of the award at the grant date.
 Liability awards are re-measured to fair value each reporting period.
 The Company recognizes stock-based compensation on a straight-line basis over the award's requisite service period, which is generally the vesting period of the award, less actual forfeitures.
 No compensation expense is recognized for awards for which participants do not render the requisite services.
 For equity and liability awards earned based on performance or upon occurrence of a contingent event, when and if the awards will be earned is estimated.
-If an award is not considered probable of being earned, no amount of stock-based compensation expense is recognized period.
-To the extent the estimate of awards considered probable of being earned, he amount of stock-based compensation recognized will also change.
+If an award is not considered probable of being earned, no amount of stock-based compensation is recognized.
+If the award is deemed probable of being earned, related compensation expense is recorded over the estimated service period.
+To the extent the estimate of awards considered probable of being earned changes, the amount of stock-based compensation recognized will also change.